trek10inc/generative-ai-curriculum/SaaS/lab01-bedrock-introduction/README.md

 }
 ```

-> ⚠️ Note: With Amazon SageMaker, your notebook execution role will typically be separate from the user or role that you log in to the AWS Console with.
+> ⚠️ N.B.
+With Amazon SageMaker, your notebook execution role will typically be separate from the user or role that you log in to the AWS Console with.
 If you'd like to explore the AWS Console for Amazon Bedrock, you'll need to grant permissions to your Console user/role too.

 For more information on the fine-grained action and resource permissions in Bedrock, check out the Bedrock Developer Guide.